fxamacker/cbor/README.md

 When decoding well-formed CBOR arrays and maps, decoder saves the first error it encounters and continues with the next item.
 Options to handle this differently may be added in the future.

+By default, decoder treats time values of floating-point NaN and Infinity as if they are CBOR Null or CBOR Undefined.

 See [Options](#options) section for detailed settings or [Features](#features) section for a summary of options.

 __Click to expand topic:__